neume-network/extraction-worker/readme.md

 # Extractor Worker API

-The purpose of the music-os-core Extraction Worker (short: "EW") is to parallelize retrieving distributed information from various data sources by abstracting away the complexity of scaling processes accross a distributed system such as e.g. multiple node.js
+The purpose of the neume-network/extraction-worker (short: "EW") is to parallelize retrieving distributed information from various data sources by abstracting away the complexity of scaling processes accross a distributed system such as e.g. multiple node.js